pcooksey/bibtex-js/wiki/extra.md

 </select>
 ```

 Adding the class `bibtex_author` will generate the author list within the select tags.
 The `extra` attribute defines that it will only be the first authors (can be removed for all authors).
-The `search` attribute defines that this select will only search the bibtex field `author` (resulting in a quicker search).
-The search can be changed to any field in the bibtex entries.
+The `search` attribute defines that this value will only check the bibtex field `author` (results in a quicker search).
+The `search` can be changed to any field in the bibtex entries.
 ```html
 <select class="bibtex_search bibtex_author" extra="first" search="author">
   <option value="">Search First Author</option>
 </select>
 ```

-Adding the `bibtex_search` class to an input allows the user to search anything.
-The values are split up by spaces and then each is interpreted by regular expressions.
+Adding the `bibtex_search` class to an input tag allows the user to search anything.
+The values are split up by spaces and then each is interpreted as a regular expressions.
 ```html
 <input type="text" class="bibtex_search" id="searchbar" placeholder="Search publications">
 ```